teenrock/discord-link-bot/README.md

 Note:
 This script is an exemple of discord channels link by ID.
-Bot must be present on all discord servers that you need to link.
+The Bot must be present on all discord servers that you need to link.

 Install: